quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 separate `parameters_restored` event to indicate the initial values, and this event to indicate the updated values, as normal.

+Implementations are not required to recognize every setting received in all situations.
+For example, QUIC implementations MUST discard transport parameters that they do not understand {{Section 7.4.2 of QUIC-TRANSPORT}}. `unknown_parameters` MAY be used to store the parameters from a peer that an implementation does not recognize, process or support.

 ~~~ cddl
 QUICParametersSet = {
     ? owner: Owner